Ivnmza/ivnmza.github.io/about.md

 nav-menu: yes
 ---

-I'm a self-proclaimed polymath & creative from southern California.
+Ivan Meza is a self-proclaimed polymath & creative from southern California.
+His interests lie in the intersection of technology, global resiliency & connected culture.